Fredy Roncalla

-Fredy Amílcar Roncalla Fernández (Chalhuanca, Apurímac 1953) is a Quechua-language writer and artist.
+Fredy Amílcar Roncalla Fernández (born 1953) is a Peruvian-born Quechua-language writer and artisan.

 Life and career

-Roncalla studied at Pontifical Catholic University of Peru in Lima, and then migrated to the United States to work at Cornell University.
-While at Cornell, Roncalla's voice was included in NASA's Voyager Golden Record, a project chaired by professor Carl Sagan.
-He currently lives and writes in the New York metropolitan area where he also has established his artisan work.
+Roncalla studied at the Pontifical Catholic University of Peru in Lima, and then migrated to the United States to work at Cornell University in Ithaca, New York.
+While at Cornell, Roncalla's voice was included in NASA's Voyager Golden Record, a time-capsule project chaired by professor and scientist Carl Sagan.

+He lives and writes in the New York metropolitan area where he also has established his artisan work.

 Additionally, Roncalla is an executive council member of Chirapaq, Indigenous-lead organization in Peru.